Web Standards risk assessment

 While mandated organisations will be provided in advance with an approved assessment methodology and report format, what follows can be taken as general guidance for all NZ Government organisations on how to approach risk in the context of the web standards.

-This guidance directly supports the aims of the Government ICT strategy.
+This guidance directly supports the aims of the Strategy for a Digital Public Service.

 Web standards conformance and risk

 Most NZ Government organisation websites must comply with the New Zealand Government Web Accessibility and Web Usability Standards.
 These Standards identify a number of requirements regarding web content, legal and policy issues, and notably web accessibility.
 If your organisation is mandated to implement the Standards, it’s important to know how your sites do or do not conform, as the kind and degree of non-conformance may be placing your organisation at risk.

 For example, if your site does not meet certain technical or accessibility requirements, some people with disabilities or those who use different devices might not be able to access your site.
 The inability of an individual or group of individuals to use your site because it’s inaccessible could lead to negative consequences, including reduced uptake of online services and formal human rights complaints.

 Similarly, if your site does not provide clear copyright and privacy statements, there may be no easy recourse when some of the site’s content is inappropriately repurposed, or when a citizen raises concerns about the circumstances in which their personal information has been used.